Doubly Regularized Entropic Wasserstein Barycenters: Well-posedness and regularity

 This dual problem has a solution $(\phi^*,\psi^*)$ which is unique in $L^1(\mu)\times L^1(\nu)$ up to the transformation $(\phi^*+c,\psi^*-c)$ for $c\in \RR$.
 At optimality, we have $T_\lambda(\mu,\nu) = \int \phi^*\d\mu + \int \psi^*\d\nu$ and the primal-dual relation $ \gamma(\d x,\d y) = e^{(\phi(x)+\psi(y)-c(x,y))/\lambda}\mu(\d x)\nu(\d y). $ Moreover, the potentials satisfy for $\mu\otimes \nu$ almost every $(x,y)$, the optimality condition

-These equations can be used to extend $\phi^*$ and $\psi^*$ as continuous functions (in fact of class $\Cc^p$ when $c\in \Cc^p$) over $\Xx$, which satisfy these equations everywhere~\cite{genevay2019sample}.
+These equations can be used to extend $\phi^*$ and $\psi^*$ as continuous functions (in fact functions of class $\Cc^p$ when $c\in \Cc^p$) over $\Xx$, which satisfy these equations everywhere~\cite{genevay2019sample}.

-\begin{definition}[Schr\"odinger potentials] The pair of functions $(\phi,\psi)\in \Cc^p(\Xx)\times \Cc^p(\Xx)$ which satisfies the \emph{Schr\"odinger system}\footnote{It would perhaps be less ambiguous to call these ``EOT'' system/potential, as their regularity properties rely on using $\mu\otimes \nu$ as a reference measure in EOT instead of $\d x \otimes \d y$ in the original Schr\"odinger system.} Eq.~\eqref{eq:schrodinger-system} for all $(x,y)\in \Xx^2$ is called the \emph{Schr\"odinger} potentials.
-This pair is unique up to the transformation $(\phi^*+c,\psi^*-c)$ for $c\in \RR$ (the choice of which does not matter in what follows). \end{definition}
+\begin{definition}[Schr\"odinger potentials] The pairs of functions $(\phi,\psi)\in \Cc^p(\Xx)\times \Cc^p(\Xx)$ which satisfy the \emph{Schr\"odinger system}\footnote{It would perhaps be less ambiguous to call these ``EOT'' system/potentials, as their regularity properties rely on using $\mu\otimes \nu$ as a reference measure in EOT instead of $\d x \otimes \d y$ in the original Schr\"odinger system.} Eq.~\eqref{eq:schrodinger-system} for all $(x,y)\in \Xx^2$ are called \emph{Schr\"odinger} potentials.
+This pair is unique up to the transformation $(\phi+C,\psi-C)$ for $C\in \RR$.
+In what follows, we fix an arbitrary $x_0\in \Xx$ and we call \emph{the} Schr\"odinger potentials, the unique pair $(\phi,\psi)$ that moreover satisfies $\phi(x_0)=0$. \end{definition}

-This particular choice of potentials among all those that satisfy Eq.~\eqref{eq:schrodinger-system} $\mu\otimes \nu$-almost everywhere is justified by the following result. \begin{proposition}[First-variation of entropic optimal transport] Fix $\nu \in \Pp(\Xx)$ and for $\mu\in \Pp(\Xx)$ let $(\phi[\mu],\psi[\mu])$ be the Schr\"odinger potentials associated to the pair $(\mu,\nu)$.
+This particular choice of potentials among all those that satisfy Eq.~\eqref{eq:schrodinger-system} $\mu$ (resp.~$\nu$) almost everywhere is justified by the following result. \begin{proposition}[First-variation of entropic optimal transport] Fix $\nu \in \Pp(\Xx)$ and for $\mu\in \Pp(\Xx)$ let $(\phi[\mu],\psi[\mu])$ be the Schr\"odinger potentials associated to the pair $(\mu,\nu)$.
 Then: \begin{itemize} \item[(i)] The map $\mu\mapsto \phi[\mu]$ (as well as the map $\mu\mapsto \psi[\mu]$) satisfies the following Lipschitz continuity property: there exists $L>0$ such that